fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ### Typed variables.
 A typed local variable can be declared by attaching a type specifier after its name.
 The value assigned to the variable must satisfy the type constraint or a compile error is issued.
-> _Incomplete: Only function parameter and object member type specifiers have meaning to the VM at the moment.
+> _Incomplete: Only function parameter and object field type specifiers have meaning to the VM at the moment.
 Variable type specifiers have no meaning and will be discarded._
 ```cy
 var a float = 123